 JCETR is committed to maintaining the highest standards of publication ethics and to supporting ethical research practices and adheres to the COPE Code of Conduct for Journal Publishers.
 The journal editors follow the COPE Code of Conduct for Journal Editors.

 This journal has adopted a comprehensive publication ethics and publication malpractice statement, composed using the publishing ethics resource kit and in compliance with Elsevier recommendations and COPE guidelines.

 JCETR evaluates submissions on the understanding that they are the original work of the author(s).
 We expect that references made in a manuscript or article to another person’s work or idea will be credited appropriately.
 Equally we expect authors to gain all appropriate permissions prior to publication.
-JCETR systematically run submitted papers through plagiarism-detection software (using iThenticate by Turnitin plagiarism checker) to identify possible cases; JCETR accepts and publishes manuscripts that score as “Green” in Similarity Report by Turnitin.
+JCETR systematically run all submitted papers through plagiarism-detection software (using iThenticate by Turnitin plagiarism checker) to identify possible cases; JCETR accepts and publishes manuscripts that score as “Green” in Similarity Report by Turnitin.

 Re-use of text, data, figures, or images without appropriate acknowledgment or permission is considered plagiarism, as is the paraphrasing of text, concepts, and ideas.
 All allegations of plagiarism are investigated thoroughly and in accordance with COPE guidelines detailed here.

 JCETR does not charge authors fees for submitting, processing, or publishing papers.
 The journal’s expenses are fully covered by the publisher (International Hellenic University), the third largest state-owned (public) university in Greece.